hackermanrunzzz/SC4021-Information-Retrieval-Assignment/README.md

 To use the information retrieval system for movie reviews:

 **Step 1**:
-* Make sure that you have Solr installed. https://solr.apache.org/downloads.html (Binary releases: solr-9.8.1.tgz)
+* Clone the GitHub Repository and open in VS code
+* Ensure your Node.js is of the latest version
-* Navigate to the `solr-9.8.1` folder and run:
+* Under Terminal, Navigate to the `solr-9.8.1` folder and run:
 ```
 bin/solr start
 ```

-**Step 2:**: Navigate to the `backend` folder and run:
+**Step 2:**: Under another terminal, Navigate to the `backend` folder and run:
 ```
 npm install
 node index.js